 — Slavko Bekovic (@SBekovic) July 4, 2022

+The fourth of July holiday saw yet another mass shooting, a uniquely American epidemic and shame, as sick, demented gunman killed seven and injured 41 in Highland Park, an affluent suburb of Chicago.
 In the wake of these tragic events, the White Sox spoke with MLB about the prospect of canceling their home game against the Minnesota Twins on the Independence Day holiday.
 Instead, the postgame fireworks show was canceled and the a moment of silence was held before first pitch.
 If you’re betting, like you would at casino zonder, on today’s game, you’ll see the White Sox favored -121 on the money line.

 They are just slight favorite though, as the money line opened as evens, with both the White Sox and Twins -115 on the money line.
 The total, or over/under on this game is 8 runs.